adsamcik/Draggable/README.md

 Every breaking change will increment second number Every minor change will increment third number

+Version before 1.0.0 can have exceptions to this rule because they are considered pre-release and won't increment first number until the library is considered ready.

 Eg.

     0.1.0 -> 0.1.1 was most likely a bugfix